No, Climatologists Did Not “Forget the Sun Was Shining”

 2021 07 0.20 0.33 0.07 0.13 0.58 0.43 0.80

-The full UAH Global Temperature Report, along with the LT global gridpoint anomaly image for August, 2021 should be available within the next few days here.
+The full UAH Global Temperature Report, along with the LT global gridpoint anomaly image for July, 2022 should be available within the next several days here.

 The global and regional monthly anomalies for the various atmospheric layers we monitor should be available in the next few days at the following locations: